The Poetry Salon’s

 Discover and embrace the vital magic that is creating poetry

 Avail yourself of this opportunity to grow and start receiving the class immediately!
-Tuition is $197.
-Sign up on our registration page and be sure to leave us the email address you want to use.
+Tuition is $127.
+Enroll Here!

 This course can be taken independently, at the student’s own pace, but writers who want feedback are welcome to send their work to me for helpful comments, for an additional fee.
 Feedback is directed toward enhancing the writer’s understanding of the ideas and techniques.